Zomig Side Effects

 - loss of appetite

 - lower back or side pain

 - puffiness or swelling of the eyelids or around the eyes, face, or lips

 - frequent strong or increased urge to urinate

 - increased volume of pale, dilute urine

 - severe numbness, especially on one side of the face or body

 - Large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs

-Some side effects of zolmitriptan may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some zolmitriptan side effects may not need any medical attention.
+As your body gets used to the medicine these side effects may disappear.
+Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common